brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Verify that you can delete a bookmark folder with bookmarks inside
 - [ ] Verify adding a bookmark domain, subpaths is retained and you are successfully able to visit the domain subpath in a new tab
 - [ ] Verify adding bookmark for many open tabs works.
 Ensured opening all bookmarks in `Saved tabs` folder will load all the tabs
-- [ ] Verify import/export bookmarks works
+- [ ] Verify import and export bookmarks works

-## Favourites
+## Favorites

-- [ ] Verify editing favourites and changing their URLs updates the favicons accordingly
+- [ ] Verify editing favorites and changing their URLs updates the favicons accordingly
-- [ ] Verify that you can remove favourites
+- [ ] Verify that you can remove favorites
-- [ ] Verify that you can add new favourites from the `Share with...` menu
+- [ ] Verify that you can add new favorites from the `Share with...` menu
 - [ ] Verify adding Favorites Widget to home screen and ensure favorites are updated on the widget accordingly

 ## Context menus